Aayush771/Prospecta-Assignment/README.md

 ## Solution Approach

 1. **Parsing the Input**:
-   - Read the CSV input and store it in a 2D array structure for easy access.
+   -Read the CSV input and store it in a map-based structure for easy access using cell identifiers (e.g., A1, B2) as keys.
-   - Maintain the cell references (e.g., `A1`, `B3`) using their row and column indices.

 2. **Evaluating the Formulas**:
    - Identify cells containing formulas (starting with `=`).